Panmoni/bitcoincashsite-www/src/content/post/token-pioneers-cashtokens-tutorial-4.md

 And I will create 3 fields:

-1. `seatLocation`: The smooshed-together values of section, row, seat and gate.
-2. `dateTime`: The UTC date and time in yyyyMMddHHmm format, and is assumed to be always in UTC time, for simplicity’s sake.
-3. `price`: The price of the ticket denominated in satoshis.

-he seat location for the ticket, including section (3), row (2), seat number (2) and gate (single digit that maps one to one with alphabet).
+1. `seatLocation`: The seat location for the ticket, including section (3), row (2), seat number (2) and gate (single digit that maps one to one with alphabet).
 Fixed length of 8 characters always.

-The date and time of the event in YYYYMMDDHHMM format, e.g., 2032312121645.
-Assumed time zone is UTC.
+2. `dateTime`: The UTC date and time in yyyyMMddHHmm format, e.g., 2032312121645, and is assumed to be always in UTC time, for simplicity’s sake.
 Fixed length of 12 characters always.

-The price paid for the ticket.
+3. `price`: The price of the ticket denominated in satoshis.
 Maximum 16 characters, variable length always.
-Denominated in satoshis

 So the ticket NFT `commitment` field will take this format: